Linear Algebra

 Part 6 - Linear Subspaces

 In the next video, we will discuss a very important concept: linear subspaces.
 Usually we just call them subspaces.
 They can be characterised with three properties.
+On the other hand, we also mention what the term affine subspace means in this context.

 YouTube YouTube Dark PDF Quiz